One of the world's most renowned artists, da Vinci is generally associated with serious work, such as his paintings, Mona Lisa and Last Supper.

 With regard to the polymath's caricatures, critic Kenneth Clark stated that they were

-'the complement to saints; Leonardo's caricatures were complementary to his untiring search for ideal beauty'
+'the complement to saints; Leonardo's caricatures were complementary to his untiring search for ideal beauty'.
+He continued by saying that the works,

-'were the expression of all the passions, the animal forces, the Caliban gruntings and groanings which are left in human nature when the divine has been pored away'
+'were the expression of all the passions, the animal forces, the Caliban gruntings and groanings which are left in human nature when the divine has been pored away'.

 Leonardo da Vinci continues to be renowned not only for his artistic skill but also his impressive mind and insatiable curiosity.
 It is plausible that he employed this satirical art form to record his perceptions of the complexities of human nature.